Joey Gallo Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks fifth in MLB.
+- The 9.5 strikeouts per nine innings put together by the Red Sox pitching staff ranks sixth in the league.

-- The Red Sox's 4.92 team ERA ranks 22nd among all league pitching staffs.
+- The Red Sox have the 24th-ranked team ERA among all MLB pitching staffs (5.20).

-- The Red Sox rank 24th in baseball in home runs surrendered (25 total, 1.4 per game).
+- Red Sox pitchers combine to surrender 28 total home runs at a clip of 1.5 per game (fourth-most in baseball).

-- The Red Sox will send Kluber (0-3) out to make his fourth start of the season.
-He is 0-3 with a 6.92 ERA and 13 strikeouts in 13 2/3 innings pitched.
+- Houck gets the start for the Red Sox, his fourth of the season.
+He is 2-0 with a 4.50 ERA and 15 strikeouts through 14 2/3 innings pitched.

-- The righty last appeared in relief on Tuesday, when he tossed 2/3 innings against the Minnesota Twins while giving up hits.
+- In his last appearance -- out of the bullpen on Wednesday -- the right-hander tossed 2/3 innings against the Minnesota Twins while surrendering hits.

-- In three games this season, the 37-year-old has put up a 6.92 ERA and 9 strikeouts per nine innings, while giving up a batting average of .255 to opposing hitters.
+- The 26-year-old has amassed an ERA of 4.50, with 9.6 strikeouts per nine innings, in three games this season.
+Opponents are hitting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.